Gun laws in Michigan: Concealed carry

 No one is allowed to bring a firearm, concealed or openly, onto the property of a correctional facility, under a law prohibiting weapons that could help prisoners escape.
 If someone who is carrying openly, who is not on their own private property, puts a coat on over his firearm or otherwise hides it, even temporarily, and he or she does not have a concealed pistol license, he or she has committed the felony crime of carrying a concealed weapon without a license.
 The Michigan Attorney General has released an opinion stating that open carry is not considered reasonable suspicion of a crime, but there are no Michigan court decisions definitively ruling on this point.
 In addition, the Michigan Attorney General has released an opinion that "a reserve police officer" who carries a visible, holstered pistol is neither brandishing it nor disturbing the peace.
 Michigan formerly did not allow ownership of NFA firearms, though the Attorney General has issued an opinion, 7183, that allows machine guns to be legally-transferred to Michigan residents who comply with federal laws.
 A 2011 opinion by Attorney General Bill Schuette allows the possession and transfer of suppressors in Michigan.
 Armor-piercing ammunition for handguns is illegal in Michigan.

 Michigan does not prohibit the possession of tasers or stun guns by private citizens,they must have a concealed pistol licence to conceal carry a stun gun or taser.
 A stun gun or taser is treated like a pistol.
 No permit needed to buy.

 Open carry

 Open carry is allowed without a permit.
 Carrying in a vehicle requires a permit.

 On October 16, 2020, Secretary of State Jocelyn Benson issued a directive that attempted to prohibit open carry at a polling place on election day.
 On October 27, the Michigan Court of Claims issued a preliminary injunction invalidating the directive, thus allowing open carry.
 The Michigan Court of Appeals and Michigan Supreme Court both declined to overturn the injunction.

+Storage

+Beginning in February 2024, Michigan began requiring gun-owners to keep firearms in a locked container if minors are known to be on the premises.
+The state began offering free locks in order to ensure gun-owners could comply with the law.